 For showtimes, click here.

-“Fought against it like a steer.
-Thought the characterization to be phony.
+“Fought against it like a steer," he said.
+"Thought the characterization to be phony.
 Didn’t see how the pieces would fit together.
-Didn’t know where I could borrow an accent,” Spencer later reflected.
+Didn’t know where I could borrow an accent."

-Tracy said, “He was Manuel.
-The expression in his eyes, the way he walked, the way he sat, the way he used his hands, his knowledge of boats.”
+Tracy said, "The expression in his eyes, the way he walked, the way he sat, the way he used his hands, his knowledge of boats — he was Manuel."

-Another challenge for the role was singing.
+Another challenge for Tracy was singing.